patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/developer-resources/accessibility-fundamentals.md

 To design for users with reduced motor control, remember that:

 - Users who rely on a keyboard need elements that are keyboard accessible and highly visible when in focus.
-- Users who rely on a mouse or touch need target areas that are large enough to be hit easily.
+- Users who rely on a mouse or touch need target areas that are large enough to be easily clicked and selected.

 ### Vision